About

 The Exceptional Education master’s degree is a 30-credit degree, with 12 core credits required in all focus areas.
-The required credits are:
+18 credits must be taken in Exceptional Education.
+The remaining credits may be taken either in or outside of the School of Education.

 If you are interested in earning certification as a special education teacher as part of a master’s degree, you must first apply directly to one of our post-baccalaureate teacher certification programs:

-Visit our Post-Baccalaureate Special Education Teacher Certification Admissions page for the program application packet, information session dates, and additional application information.
+Visit our Post-Baccalaureate Special Education Teacher Certification Admissions webpage for the program application webform and additional application information.

 Individual Focus Option